Towards End-to-End Open Conversational Machine Reading: Introduction

-However, by tackling the CMR task with two divided sub-tasks, the corresponding division of the optimization on decision making sub-task and the optimization on the question generation sub-task may result in problems including error propagation, thus hindering further performance advance. \cite{ouyang2020dialogue} has shown that transferring some knowledge between the training of two sub-tasks is beneficial for better performance.
-However, reducing the gap between two sub-tasks to achieve a end-to-end optimization CMR task still needs further and more comprehensive attempts.
+However, by tackling the CMR task with two divided sub-tasks, the corresponding division of the optimization on decision making sub-task and the optimization on the question generation sub-task may result in problems including error propagation, thus hindering further performance advance. \citet{ouyang2020dialogue} has shown that transferring some knowledge between the training of two sub-tasks is beneficial for better performance.
+However, reducing the gap between two sub-tasks to achieve an end-to-end optimization CMR task still needs further and more comprehensive attempts.

-In this work, we propose a completely unified end-to-end framework (\textsc{UniCMR}) to tackle the division of optimization challenge by formulating the CMR/OR-CMR task into a single text-to-text task.
+In this work, we propose a completely \underline{Uni}fied end-to-end framework for \underline{C}onversational \underline{M}achine \underline{R}eading tasks (\textsc{UniCMR}\footnote{Our source codes are available at \url{https://github.com/KevinSRR/UniCMR}.}) to tackle the division of optimization challenge by formulating the CMR/OR-CMR task into a single text-to-text task.
 Our contributions are summarized as follows:

-(i) We completely unify two sub-tasks of OR-CMR into a single task in terms of optimization, achieving a full end-to-end optimization paradigm.
+(i) We completely unify two sub-tasks of OR-CMR into a single task in terms of optimization, achieving a fully end-to-end optimization paradigm.

 (ii) Experimental results on the OR-ShARC dataset and ShARC dev set show the effectiveness of our method, especially on the question generation sub-task with a relatively small amount of parameters.
 Furthermore, our method achieves the new state-of-the-art results on all sub-tasks.